 Manage Internal CRM Implementation

 Many CRM implementation horror stories stem from poor user adoption.
 In larger organizations, you may work with a CRM specialist / CRM administrator to speed up implementation.
-But in small to mid-sized businesses, you would likely oversee the training of other teams to use the software.
+But in small to mid-sized businesses, you likely oversee the training of other teams to use the software.

 Ideally, you may create internal usage guidelines, schedule training, and monitor adoption.
-CRMs like EngageBay have a detailed knowledge base with step-by-step guides that makes usage of the EngageBay CRM a piece of cake.
+CRMs like EngageBay have a detailed knowledge base with step-by-step guides that make usage of the EngageBay CRM a piece of cake.

 How Popular are CRM Jobs?